 Field trips are a great way to learn.
 Many museums or places of interest are free to enter and offer wonderful educational activities.
 Many businesses also have open days, where you can learn how they operate which can be an amazing experience for kids.
 We recently visited a dairy farm on their open day where we learnt about how they use robotic machinery to milk cows!
 It was amazing to watch these machines milk the cows!

 There is lots of free curriculum out there that for all ages.
 You can find free trials, samples, sales and classes from many homeschooling companies.
 The internet is one of the best resources for a homeschooling family!
-Check out this Mega List of Homeschooling Resources.
+Check out this Mega List of Homeschooling Resources and these 100+ Free Educational Printables.

 Some other great places you can find free curriculum from are: